About us

 History

-Geoffrey Spencer conceived the idea of the Alcuin Society, which he founded in Vancouver in 1965, along with Basil Stuart-Stubbs, Bill Duthie, Sam Black, Bill McConnell, Dale Smith, and Sam Fogel.
-The initial aim of the Society was to promote a wider appreciation of fine books among book lovers around the world.
+The Alcuin Society was founded in Vancouver by Geoffrey Spencer in 1965 to promote a greater appreciation of well-made books among book lovers around the world.
+Other founding members were Sam Black, Bill Duthie, Sam Fogel, Bill McConnell, Dale Smith and Basil Stuart-Stubbs.
 Today, it is the only non-profit organization in Canada dedicated to the entire range of interests related to books and reading.

 The Society is named after Alcuin of York (c.
 735-804), who moved to what is now France with his considerable and much-respected library.
 While there, teaching rhetoric, dialectic, and astronomy at The Palace School in Aachen, he became a tutor to the illiterate Emperor Charlemagne and his sons and daughters, as well as many young scholars.
-He was the most prominent member of the Carolingian Renaissance and influenced the development of the most legible script of its day, known as the Carolingian minuscule, and its influence is still present in the modern lower-case alphabet.
-He wrote, 'Oh how sweet life was when we sat quietly... midst all these books'.
+He was the most prominent member of the Carolingian Renaissance and influenced the development of the most legible script of its day, known as the Carolingian minuscule, its influence still present in the modern lower-case alphabet.
+He wrote, “O quam dulcis vita fuit dum sedabamus in quieti… inter liborum copias”, or, in English:

 While the society has evolved over time, the passion of its directors remains the same.
 It continues to nurture the love and enthusiasm for books that brought it into existence in 1965.